scenee/FloatingPanel/Documentation/FloatingPanel 2.0 Migration Guide.md

 ## `SurfaceView`

-* `SurfaceAppearnace` class and `SurfaceView.appearance` property are added to specify the rounding corners, shadows and background color.
+* `SurfaceAppearance` class and `SurfaceView.appearance` property are added to specify the rounding corners, shadows and background color.
   * `SurfaceView.appearance` property avoids `Ambiguous use of 'cornerRadius'` error, for instance.
   * `SurfaceAppearance` enables to apply layered box shadows into a surface to materialize it.